Plsr/website-next/posts/2022-12-31-things-i-learned-in-2022.md

 title: Things I learned in 2022
 date: '2022-12-31T10:39:26.350Z'
 tags: life
+excerpt: "An unorderd list of things I learned in the course of 2022.
+You won't believe No. 4"
 ---

 I recently did my annual review and wrote down some things I learned this year.